tarantool/dump/README.md

 ## How to use

+This module takes each space in Tarantool and dumps it into a file in a specified directory.
+This includes data for system spaces _space and _index, which are dumped first.
+The restore is performed in the opposite order, when files for restore are sorted according to their id (system spaces have id < 512, so their data is naturally restored first).
+Restoring the system spaces first ensures that all *definitions* for user-defined spaces are already in place when a user-defined space dump file is restored.

 ### Preparation

 Ensure that the database is not being changed while dump or restore is in progress.